apache/incubator-teaclave-java-tee-sdk/README.md

 ## What's Teaclave-java-tee-sdk?

-Teaclave-java-tee-sdk is a Java confidential computing programming model.
+Teaclave-java-tee-sdk is a Java confidential computing programming framework.
 It follows the host-and-enclave partition programming model defined by Intel-SGX SDK.
-Teaclave-java-tee-sdk provides an elegant way to divide a java project into host and enclave modules, the enclave module is a provider of a user-defined service interface, it's similar to the SPI development model.
+Teaclave-java-tee-sdk provides an elegant way to divide a java project into host and enclave modules, where the enclave module is a provider of a user-defined service interface which is similar to the Java SPI model.
 Teaclave-java-tee-sdk could help you to develop and build a Java confidential computing project with high efficiency.

 ## Why do we need Teaclave-java-tee-sdk?

 Occlum and Gramine libOS solutions run the entire Java application inside the enclave.
 Although it's much easier for end users, it suffers from a large TCB(Trusted Computing Base) that may compromise the security to some degree.
 On the other hand, Intel-SGX and OpenEnclave SDKs are more secure by only running the sensitive code inside the enclave, but they are limited to C/C++ ecosystem, and the development experience for programmers is unfriendly.
 For Example, it requests the programmer to provide an unknown .edl file, which defines the interface between host and enclave.
-While Teaclave-java-tee-sdk provides a pure java development interface for programmers to develop a Java confidential computing application with high security, programmers do not need to provide any configured file, it also provides a concise API to create enclaves and invoke enclave service.
-In one word, Teaclave-java-tee-sdk makes SPI Provider a confidential computing service.
+While Teaclave-java-tee-sdk provides a Pure Java SDK API for Java confidential computing application development.
+It eases the interactions between secured and unsecured environment with a few concise APIs.
+From user's aspect, creating an enclave environment and invoking confidential computing services would be as simple as invoking SPI services.

 ## Teaclave-java-tee-sdk architecture